How to avoid the sludge practices your customers hate

 Understanding sludge practices

-Sludge practices are policies or practices which create unnecessary, irritating and detrimental barriers for customers.
+Sludge practices create unnecessary, irritating and detrimental barriers for customers.
 These can include confusing payment portals, excessive paperwork, a lack of transparency, repetitive processes and overly complex language.
 They can lead customers to disengage entirely or miss crucial payments, worsening their financial struggles.

 Under Consumer Duty, firms have a responsibility to: